 h.
-Educational and General Program Nongeneral Fund Administrative Appropriations Approved by the Department of Planningand Budget:
+Educational and General Program Nongeneral Fund Administrative Appropriations Approved by the Department of Planning and Budget:

 The Secretary of Finance and Secretary of Education, in collaboration with the Director, Department of Planning and Budget, shall report in December and June of each year to the Chairmen of the House Appropriations and Senate Finance Committees on adjustments made to higher education operating funds in the Educational and General Programs (10000) items for each public college and university contained in this budget.
 The report shall include actual or projected adjustments which increase nongeneral funds or actual or projected adjustments that transfer nongeneral funds to other items within the institution.
-The a.
-As received, all state agencies shall forward copies of each federal audit performed on agency or institution programs or activities to the Auditor of Public Accounts and to the State Comptroller.
-Upon request, all state agencies shall provide copies of all internal audit reports and access to all working papers prepared by such auditors to the Auditor of Public Accounts and to the State Comptroller.

-39 report shall provide the justification for the increase or transfer and the relative impact on student groups.
+The report shall provide the justification for the increase or transfer and the relative impact on student groups.

-40 § 4-8.02 STATE AGENCIES
+§ 4-8.02 STATE AGENCIES